 The use of Ad Blockers has increased rapidly over the years and it presents a challenge to publishers and content creators who make money from advertisements.
 People won’t have to opt-in to Google’s Ad Blocker since it is a browser and therefore it will turn on by default.

-As a leader in digital advertising, Google’s plan to create its own ad blocker will help the company further strengthen its influence across the web.
+As a leader in digital advertising, Google’s ad blocker will help the company further strengthen its influence across the web.
 Google has many reasons and motivations to create its own ad blocker, particularly given the growing use of third-party ad blockers.
 The stats and information gathered in this infographic demonstrate that Google is right to take action because ultimately, ad blockers aren’t going anywhere anytime soon.
 So if you can’t beat ‘em, join ‘em!
 Have a look and let us know your thoughts in the comments.

 Click below to copy embed code to clipboard